 The weight is the other big problem that ice dams bring with them.
 Ice building up on gutters can cause them to pull away from the home, causing water damage in your basement in the rainy seasons if they are not fixed.
 That weight can cause sagging in the roofing materials as well, causing water to catch in the dips instead of flowing freely into the gutters.

 The first thing you need to do is fasten your gutters, fascia, any loose shingles, and any other damage caused by the ice dams.
 Scheduling a Minneapolis roofing inspection from Snap Construction is the best way to know what needs to be fixed and the proper method to do so.

-Step two is prevention of ice dams for when winter rears its head next season.
+Step two is the prevention of ice dams for when winter rears its head next season.
 You’ll want to make sure that your attic is properly insulated so that too much heat or cold doesn’t enter either from the house or the exterior environment.
 You’ll also want to make sure the attic is ventilated therefore any heat that does enter can be properly exhausted.

 Ice dams are more than just a nuisance and what looks like a simple buildup can actually cause some significant damage down the line.
 There’s no better time than now to make sure your roof is in good standing before the Spring and to get a beat on preparing the area for when the snow starts to fall again next winter.